-The ICAC may, at any time, make a general report in relation to any of the following:
+The Commissioner may at any time make a general report in relation to any of the following:

-- systemic issues the ICAC has identified in one or more public bodies in relation to improper conduct
+- systemic issues the Commissioner has identified in one or more public bodies in relation to improper conduct;

-- matters the ICAC believes on reasonable grounds may be affecting the incidence of improper conduct in one or more public bodies
+- matters the Commissioner believes on reasonable grounds may be affecting the incidence of improper conduct in one or more public bodies;

 - the reporting of improper conduct by public bodies and public officers, including the following:

 - the adequacy of reporting and of mechanisms to enable or encourage reporting;

 - the extent to which reporting is encouraged and supported;

 - the impact on persons who report or assist in dealing with improper conduct;